Customize Consent Preferences

 Also, make sure that you do not waste this crucial time doing chores or scrolling social media websites on your smartphone.

-7. Be ready for unexpected situations
+7. Stay flexible and be ready for unexpected situations

 Often, you may have to face an unexpected situation with your kid.
 For instance, you are on an important official call, and suddenly one of your kids starts whining because he needs something to eat.